GIF to WEBP Converter — Free Online

 About GIF to WEBP Conversion

 Converting GIF to WEBP sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 GIF files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects WEBP.
 The most common triggers for this conversion are uploading to a platform that rejects GIF, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+WebP is one of the few widely-supported formats that, like GIF, can store a full animation — but it does so with modern lossy or lossless compression and a real alpha channel instead of GIF's 256-color, 1-bit-transparency limits.
+Converting GIF to WebP keeps the motion intact while typically shrinking the file substantially and smoothing out the color banding GIFs are known for.

 Why People Convert GIF to WEBP

 There is no single reason to convert GIF to WEBP; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept GIF.
 File size is the second: WEBP either compresses better (saving bandwidth) or worse (preserving fidelity) than GIF, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain GIF variants, while WEBP loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+The main reason to move a GIF to WebP is to keep the animation but shed GIF's weight and visual limitations: animated WebP supports millions of colors and soft alpha, so gradients and edges look far better.
+It's the go-to when you want a GIF-style loop that loads faster on the modern web.

 How to Convert GIF to WEBP Online